With almost 300 years in combined legal experience, we are experts in settling compensation claims for whiplash injuries.

 Why Choose Bott and Co For Your Whiplash Claim?

-We’ve built a reputation over the last two decades as one of the most respected law firms in the UK.
+We’ve built a reputation over the last two decades as one of the most respected law firms in the UK

 As a member of The Law Society, and The Solicitors Regulation Authority, we are bound by strict regulation, unlike claims management companies, and you benefit from full solicitor-client confidentiality.